 It is best to go hungry because for a very reasonable price you can try several types of traditional American pizza either in individual pieces or whole pizzas.

-Dinner with jazz at B.B.
+Jazz dinner at B.B.
 King Blues

 Day 14: A day of shopping in the city that never sleeps

-Experience the luxury of Fifth Avenue
+Live the luxury of Fifth Avenue

 A hotdog to recharge your batteries

-Discover New York's largest outlet store
+Discover New York's largest outlet

-Movie tour of the big stages
+Movie tour of the great sets